timusri/elixir-for-platform-engineering/docs/01-beginner/01-introduction.md

 end
 ```

-**DevOps Relevance**: Pure functions are easier to test and reason about.
+**Platform Engineering Relevance**: Pure functions are easier to test and reason about.

 ## Your First Elixir Code